 Why You Should Try Throwing Crankbaits

 Reaction baits of all kinds tend to work very well.
 At the peak of that very tall tower is the cranking category.
 They have accounted for so many fish caught in every season of the year, on multiple species.
 They can be so versatile and so effective Figuring out how to fish with a crankbait will help you a ton, not only in catching fish, but it will also help you get a better feel for how fish behave.
 If you are at a body of water and fish are just not feeding, try not to panic.
 Tie on one of these harder reaction lures and cast it out.
+You may be amazed at how much success you have for the day.

 What is your favorite way of fishing these?
 Favorite model?
 Something else you want to say?
 Leave a reply in a comment below this post so we can hear what you have to say.
 You can help others with your comments!